Where is this walk?

 From Arnside to Silverdale

-A pretty coastal walk from Arnside to Silverdale with a return inland.
+A delightful coastal walk from Arnside to Silverdale with an inland return.
 The beach path has some good views across Morecambe Bay to the southern lakes and the village of Silverdale is worth exploring.
+Certainly the coastal section away from Arnside can be pleasantly peaceful.

 The Walk